 I was able to return to school after Mountainside, at the local community college, to improve my grades.
 My goal was to become a mental health counselor, hopefully finding some role in a dual diagnosis center.
 Shortly before graduation, I realized I wasn’t a good fit, and applied to my dream private communications college.
 To my surprise, I was accepted into their writing program.
 I was able to achieve this in less than two years of sobriety.

-I married my high school sweetheart in 2005, who has also been my biggest supporter in this sobriety journey.
+I married my high school sweetheart in 2005, who has also been my biggest supporter throughout this journey.
 We built our life in a rented cottage by the sea.
-We welcomed our son in 2012, and our cat, Tipsy, completed our family.
+We welcomed our son in 2012, and our cat, Tipsy, who completed our family.
 We grow flowers and vegetables in our yard and will be experiencing our first trip as a family on our new boat this summer.
 Hopefully we will catch some of our famous sunsets from the water this year.